Tom “Big Al” Schreiter on the Best MLM Tips from 45 Years

 Anyone can download and read the book free.

-I’m sure you’ve dealt with a million objections from prospects.
-What’s three of the most common objections and what are your answers to them?
+I am sure you have dealt with a million objections from prospects.
+What are three of the most common objections and what are your answers to them?

 In the beginning we get lots of objections.
 We create them by what we say and do.
 After learning just a couple basic network marketing skills, most of these objections go away.
 When people are skeptical about this I give them an example.

 Let’s say that you constantly get the pyramid objection in MLM.
 Do we cause that?

 Well, we don’t see people walking down the street, and suddenly they throw their arms up in the air saying, “It is a pyramid!”

 So yes, our objections come from what we say and what we do when discussing multi-level marketing.

 But what should we do in the meantime before we learn the skills to sell network marketing and direct selling opportunities?
 Well, here is a little template that we can use to handle many objections.
 There are dozens of these different templates we will learn eventually, but let’s start with just one.

 The first rule of objections is that we should always agree with our prospect.
 We don’t know what their previous experience has been.
 So their objection may be perfectly legitimate.